Contents starter set messor barabarus:

 Care:

-Nutrition: seed mix, small insects such as fruit flies, redrunners, crickets, mealy/buffalo/morio worms.
+Food: seed mix, small insects such as fruit flies, redrunners, crickets, mealworms, buffalo worms, and morio worms.

-From how many workers to a nest: from 30 workers the colony can be moved to a small nest.
+per nest: the colony can be moved to a small nest.

-Recommended nest type: test tube, AntLab Fusion Nest, 3d, acrylic.
+Recommended nest type: test tube, mesh nest, QA's Ytong nest, 3D, acrylic.